Women's Pelvic Floor Physiotherapy

-Women’s Health Physiotherapy (or Pelvic Floor Physiotherapy) involves assessment and treatment of a variety of conditions that are related to dysfunction of the pelvic floor muscles.
+Women’s Pelvic Floor Physiotherapy involves assessment and treatment of a variety of conditions that are related to dysfunction of the pelvic floor muscles, and/or disruption in bladder/bowel/sexual health.
 The pelvic floor is sometimes described like a hammock at the base of our pelvis that supports the organs (bladder, bowel, and uterus).
 It plays a vital role in a woman’s bladder and bowel control, childbirth and sexual function.

 Is this for me?